-We’re sure there’s a part of you that’s tired of hearing the phrase “mobile-optimized” or “mobile-first approach” tossed around left and right.
+We’re sure there’s a part of you that’s tired of hearing the phrases “mobile-optimized” or “mobile-first approach” tossed around left and right.

 From websites to emails, it seems like everything marketing-related has to be mobile-first these days.
 And while it may feel a bit irritating, we promise there are good reasons for it.

 But what does a mobile-first approach really mean in terms of brand success?
-Stay tuned, as this article will take a closer look at how mobile optimization fits into your overall marketing strategy and provide a few examples of how it contributes to brand success.
+Stay tuned, as this article will take a closer look at how mobile optimization fits into your overall marketing strategy and provide a few examples of how it contributes to brand success in 2022.

 What is Mobile Optimization?